xta0/xta0.me/_posts/2024-07-10-GenAI-LLM-Transformer-Architecture.md

 The model has two main components - `model` and `lm_head`.

-- The `model` consists an embedding layer and 32 transformer blocks.
+- The `model` consists of an embedding layer and 32 transformer blocks.
     - The embedding vector size is `(32064, 3072)`, meaning the vocabulary size is `32064` and each embedding vector has `3072` dimensions
     - There are 32 transformer layers(blocks).
         - The self attention module (`self_atten`) has three parts:
             - `o_proj` the output of the attention head.
 It is a **linear layer**. <mark>The goal is to project the attention output back to the original hidden size (3072 in this case)</mark>.
             - `rotary_emb` is the positional encoding module
-            - `qkv_proj` is the self-attention ahead
+            - `qkv_proj` is the self-attention head
                 - The `9216` output is then split into 3 equal parts:
                     - Q: shape (batch_size, seq_len, `3072`)
                     - K: shape (batch_size, seq_len, `3072`)